OpenSourceEconomics/dcegm/docs/source/How-To/specify_exogenous_processes.md

 ## Overview

-Exogenous processes in the DCEGM module define how state variables evolve over time based on transition probabilities.
+Exogenous processes in the ```dcegm``` module define how state variables evolve over time based on transition probabilities.
 These transition probabilities must be properly specified to ensure consistency with the model structure.
-This document outlines how to define exogenous processes and specify them within the model's options.
+This document outlines how to define exogenous processes and specify them within the model's ```options``` dictionary.

 ## Defining an Exogenous Process Function